-- No moisture based price discount if < 13.5%. - \bullet Grain is ripe and harvest ready when moisture \leq 14%. - Delaying harvest can reduce test weights. - Safe storage moisture for high viability/vigor is ≤ 12%.
+- No moisture based price discount if ≤13.5%. - Grain is ripe & harvest ready when moisture ≤ 14%. - Delaying harvest can reduce test weights. - Safe storage moisture for high viability/vigor is ≤12%.

-Additional information on these and other issues/crops can be found at news.utcrops.com ag.tennessee.edu
+Additional information on these and other issues/crops can be found at:

+news.utcrops.com OR